tpernatsch/foamForNuclearTPernatsch/Documentation/doxygen/files/Neutronics.md

 <div class="border-box">
 <b>The *reactorState* dictionary</b>

 The *reactorState* dictionary is found under the *timeFolder/uniform/* sub-folder.
-It includes essentially 4 keywords:
+It includes essentially 3 keywords:
 <UL>
 <LI> *keff* is used in the spatial kinetics solvers as an initial guess for keff when doing an eigenvalue calculation.
 It is then updated automatically at each time step (i.e., at each power iteration) with the calculated value of keff.
 When performing a transient calculation with the spatial kinetics solvers, *keff* is instead used to divide the neutron source term and is not updated during the simulation.
 Typically, to run spatial kinetics transient simulations, one first runs an eigenvalue calculation.
 The resulting *keff* will be the one that makes the reactor critical in a subsequent transient simulation. *keff* is disregarded by the point kinetics sub-solver.
 <LI> *pTarget* is used in the spatial kinetics solvers as target power when doing an eigenvalue calculation.
 It is also used by the point kinetics sub-solver, but only to correctly plot results.
 As power, GeN-Foam uses what it finds under powerDensity of the neutroRegion, or under the powerDensity of the fluidRegion if it does not find a powerDensity in the neutroRegion.
 To correctly plot point kinetics results, pTarget must be consistent with the mentioned power densities.
-<LI> *externalReactivity* is read both by the spatial kinetics and point kinetics solvers and is used to instantly add (or remove) a certain reactivity at the beginning of a transient.
 <LI> *precursorPowers* can be read by the point kinetics sub-solver in case the user wishes to set initial concentrations of precursors.
 If not found, precursor concentrations are initialized to be in equilibrium with the starting conditions (i.e. a steady state is assumed).
 </UL>